nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given NRIC does not exist in the database.
+The given NRIC is invalid.

     * 3a1.
-Medilink Contacts shows an error message.

-      Use case resumes at step 2.

-* 4a.
-There are no edited fields, i.e. either no fields provided or new fields are the same as the previous ones
-    * 4a1.
 Medilink Contacts shows an error message.

       Use case resumes at step 2.